OUR PROGRAMS

 IN THE COMMUNITY

-One of our most unique programs is the Breath of Life Dance Team (BOLD), which provides adults with special needs a platform to share their creative talents through liturgical dance.
+One of our most unique programs is BOLD (Breath of Life Dance Team), which provides adults with special needs a platform to share their creative talents through liturgical dance.
 BOLD plays an important role in bringing visibility to those with disabilities in the community and greatly impacts the hearts and minds of all who see them perform.
-The dance team has been a part of our programming for 10 years and exists to share the beauty of the special needs community with the wider public through performances at schools, churches and community events.
+The dance team has been a part of King's Table programming for over 10 years and exists to share the beauty of the special needs community with the wider public through performances at schools, churches, and community events.
 It also provides a network of friendship and support for team members who often face social isolation.

 Contact us to have BOLD perform at your event.